-DIVERSIFY NEW & EMERGING INDUSTRY DEVELOP ATTRACT & RETAIN Diversify the regional economy by identifying new opportunities for which Southeastern Louisiana is uniquely positioned due to its location, culture, and workforce.
-Support emerging industries in the region such as software development, film and digital media, solar power, hydrogen, wind power, and other industries associated with the "blue-green economy".
-Further develop the strong entrepreneurial climate in the region by supporting incubators, accelerators, and other providers of technical assistance.
+DIVERSIFY NEW & EMERGING INDUSTRY DEVELOP ATTRACT & RETAIN Diversify the regional economy by identifying new opportunities for which Southeastern Loui- siana is uniquely posi- tioned due to its location, culture, and workforce.
+Action Support emerging indus- tries in the region such as software development, film and digital media, solar power, hydrogen, wind power, and other industries associated with the "blue-green econo- my".
+Steps: Further develop the strong entrepreneurial climate in the region by supporting incubators, accelerators, and other providers of technical as- sistance.
 Work to increase the availability of venture capital to grow and retain local startups.
 Support programs which will attract and retain younger people, recent college graduates, and experienced workers.